 Protocol Integrity Audits for Funds & Boards

-Surface milestone fragility—before capital is committed.
+Surface decision-break risk before capital is committed.

 Not a CRO.
 Not a biostats service.
 Decision infrastructure for governance.